anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 ##  Prerequisites

-Before working through the setup guide it will be helpful to be familiar with Terra workspaces and permissions, the basics of cloud costs, and to understand the basic billing concepts.
+Before working through the setup guide, it will be helpful to be familiar with Terra workspaces and permissions, the basics of cloud costs, and understand the basic billing concepts.

-Knowledge of these concepts and how they interrelate will help you implement the suggested lab setup and customize the setup to your specific needs.
+Knowledge of these concepts and how they interrelate will help you implement the suggested lab setup and customize it to your specific needs.

-Key concepts for review are:
+Critical concepts for review are:

-1. **Terra Workspaces and Permissions** - For an overview of Terra workspaces, workspace permissions, and general information on billing see [ Getting Started with AnVIL](/learn).
+1. **Terra Workspaces and Permissions** - For an overview of Terra workspaces, workspace permissions, and general billing information, see [ Getting Started with AnVIL](/learn).

 1. **Cloud Cost Basics** - For an overview of cloud costs see [Understanding Cloud Costs](/learn/introduction/understanding-cloud-costs).

-1. **Billing Concepts** - For an overview of Google Cloud Platform and Terra billing concepts see [Overview of Billing Concepts](/learn/billing-setup/billing-concepts).
+1. **Billing Concepts** - For an overview of Google Cloud Platform and Terra billing concepts, see [Overview of Billing Concepts](/learn/billing-setup/billing-concepts).

 ## Lab Setup Design